PaddlePaddle/PaddleVideo/docs/en/dataset/Oxford_RobotCar.md

 1. Download the left eye image of Bumblebee XB3 in the sequence [2014-12-09](https://robotcar-dataset.robots.ox.ac.uk/datasets/2014-12-09-13-21-02/) as For the training set of the daytime scene, the downloaded images are decompressed in the same folder.
 2. Download the left eye image of Bumblebee XB3 in the sequence [2014-12-16](https://robotcar-dataset.robots.ox.ac.uk/datasets/2014-12-16-18-44-24/) as The training set of the night scene, the downloaded images are unzipped in the same folder.
 3. The images and depth truth values ​​of the validation set are filtered from the original data set and downloaded from the link we gave.
-(The download link is required)
+(The data download links are below)
     ```shell
     https://videotag.bj.bcebos.com/Data/ADDS/1209_all_files.txt
     https://videotag.bj.bcebos.com/Data/ADDS/1216_all_files.txt